Simplicity is a form of art...

 by Sven Vermeulen, post on Thu 30 May 2013

 After using a default set of directories to watch, and allowing admins to mark other types as such as well, let's consider another approach for making the policy more flexible: booleans.
-The idea now is that a boolean called incron_notify_non_security_files enables incrond to be notified on …
+The idea now is that a boolean called incron_notify_non_security_files enables incrond to be notified on changes on all possible …

 A SELinux policy for incron: marking types eligible for watching